64kramsystem/saveriomiroddi.github.io/_posts/2017-11-22-Shell-scripting-adventures-part-3.md

 ---
 layout: post
-title: Shell scripting adventures (Part 3, Terminal-based dialog boxes)
+title: Shell scripting adventures (Part 3, Terminal-based dialog boxes: Whiptail)
 tags: [gui,shell_scripting,sysadmin]
 ---

 This is the Part 3 (of 5) of the shell scripting adventures, introduced in a [previous post]({% post_url 2017-11-02-Shell-scripting-adventures-introduction %}).

 The following subjects are described in this part:

-- [Introduction to Whiptail; base widgets listing]

-Since Whiptail is simple to use, the objective of this post is rather to show some useful code snippets/patterns.

-The examples are taken from my [RPi VPN Router project installation script](https://github.com/saveriomiroddi/rpi_vpn_router/blob/master/install_vpn_router.sh).

-## Table of contents

 - [Introduction to Whiptail](#introduction-to-whiptail)
 - [Widgets, with snippets](#widgets-with-snippets)